Experience tropical winter sun without the long haul flight

 At Salagi Forest Park you can experience 262 hectares of the country’s lush natural landscape – a real contrast to the sun-soaked beaches on the coast.

 Quieter still, the resort of Cape Point is a perfect beach getaway.
 The wide sweep of golden sand is the big draw here, and you’ll find a clutch of restaurants serving up traditional Gambian fare.
-Try the Gambian specialties of benachin (spiced meat and rice), chicken yassa (garlic, lime and vinegar and domada (meat stew in a ground peanut sauce) and experience the sweet and spicy mix of flavours that sums up Gambia so well.
+Try the Gambian specialties of benachin (spiced meat and rice), chicken yassa (garlic and lime chicken) and domada (meat stew in a ground peanut sauce) and experience the sweet and spicy mix of flavours that sums up Gambia so well.

 Because Gambia is such a tiny country it’s easier to explore, and no Gambian holiday would be complete without a visit to the capital city of Banjul.
 Boasting a bustling market scene and harbour, it may not be the most picture perfect place to sightsee, but it’s sure to leave you with a sense of what the real Gambia and African life is like, away from the touristy coastal resorts.